-This stuff is probably not the best choice if you're overly sensitive to strong chemical odors.
-The smell is terrible from the moment the can is opened.
-You can of course where a respirator or dust mask to avoid direct exposure to the fumes, which is what I do.
+This stuff is probably not the best choice if you're sensitive to strong chemical odors.
+The smell of Bondo is terrible from the moment the can is opened.
+You can of course wear a respirator or dust mask to avoid direct exposure to the fumes, which is what I do.
 The odor does go away in about one to two hours after drying.
 The smell is probably the biggest negative about this product when used indoors.

 Bondo dries very hard, which makes it harder to sand than other products I've used.
 If you over-apply the material, it's very difficult to sand without using an electric sander.
 I always apply a very thin layer over holes to make sanding easier.
 The key is to avoid leaving heavy edges on your patches.

 Is Bondo Wood Filler Worth It?

 Bondo wood filler works really well for me when I need to repair holes in cabinets, molding, and exterior trim.
 The main reason I use this product is for its strength, fast drying, and very low shrinkage.
-I do a lot of cabinet painting, which often involves filling old hardware holes, and with the fast drying of this product, I'm able to fill multiple holes on doors and paint them on the same day.
+I do a lot of cabinet painting, which often involves filling old hardware holes, and with the quick drying of this product, I'm able to fill multiple holes on doors and paint them on the same day.
 The material is paintable in about 20 to 30 minutes.